mzazon/awesome-cloud-projects/azure/hybrid-search-document-analysis-openai-postgresql/hybrid-search-document-analysis-openai-postgresql.md

    echo "✅ Azure AI Search index created successfully"
    ```

-   The search index is now configured with optimized field analyzers and filtering capabilities.
+   The search index is now configured with optimized field analyzers and filtering capabilities using the latest API version.
 This structure enables sophisticated text search operations that complement the vector-based semantic search for comprehensive document analysis.

 8. **Deploy Document Processing Function**: